Global Callback Control Options

 }

-Use patterns when global callbacks should apply to a defined group of routes.
+Use patterns and methods on individual rules to scope them precisely.
 Use skipGlobalCallbacks per composable call for one-off exceptions.

 Execution Flow